 At first, I did not do much exercise at all, because I was physically unable and I’ll admit:

 I was embarrassed to be seen at the gym.

 Yes.
 I’m vain.

 It’s not one of my best qualities, but hey, I own it.

 I gradually built my stamina by walking a little each day.

-That turned into what I call a “slight” jog – which was a walk – run – recover – walk – run – type of exercise.
+That turned into what I call a “slight” jog – a walk-run – recover – walk-run – type of exercise.

 Then I joined the gym and became slightly addicted to exercise.